5 Fire Safety FAQs You Should Know

 Should bedroom doors be shut while we sleep?

 Yes.
-You should always sleep with bedroom doors shut.
 Why?
 In addition to privacy, doors can act as smoke shields and also increase potential escape time.
 At night consider shutting doors to all rooms in your home (bathroom, office, basement) in case a fire starts in those rooms.

 OK, I’ll make a fire escape plan – but how?

 Good for you!
 Here’s how to make a home emergency exit plan:

 - Draw a floor plan of each floor(s) of your residence.